DV

 Quick verdict

-AAPL (Apple Inc.) and AAPW (Roundhill AAPL WeeklyPay ETF) are both dividend ETFs, but they take different approaches.
+AAPL (Apple Inc.) is a stock, while AAPW (Roundhill AAPL WeeklyPay ETF) is an ETF — they take fundamentally different approaches.

 Deep dive